Purchases & Reimbursement

 Examples of Reimbursable Expenses

-Questions regarding reimbursable expenses, especially if the LSSO will incur a large, out-of-pocket expense over $250.00, must discuss the expense with the Office of the Dean of Students before incurring the expenseDoing so will avoid incurring a non-reimbursable expense or having a lengthy wait before reimbursement.
+Questions regarding reimbursable expenses, especially if the LSSO will incur a large, out-of-pocket expense over $250.00, must discuss the expense with the Dean of Students Office before incurring the expenseDoing so will avoid incurring a non-reimbursable expense or having a lengthy wait before reimbursement.
 Most of reimbursement restrictions are University-wide restrictions, and the Law School is prohibited from allowing exceptions.

 • Goods: Office supplies, photocopying, art supplies, films, stickers, and fabric.